Betsy Aidem: Background

 Aidem first became interested in acting while she was in high school.
 Her debut was as a fairy in Shakespeare's A Midsummer Night's Dream.
-She is also a stage play director and her first professional production was in 2018, A Doll's House, Part 2, which was a stage production of the Lucas Hnath comedy.
 She was the first wife of William Fichtner and had a child with him.

 Career

 Stage work

 Midway through 2009, Aidem was in Nicki Bloom's Tender, a story about an act of violence that destroys a family.
 The play, directed by Daniela Topol, also starred Kerry Bishé, Michael Cullen, and Matt Dellapina.
 In October 2018, she appeared as the loony and flamboyant Professor Carroway in Love Course which was about two eccentric neurotics, Carroway and Professor Burgess, teaching a course in romantic literature and two students who attend the course and end up teaching it.
+She is also a stage play director and her first professional production as director was 2018's A Doll's House, Part 2, a George Street Playhouse production of the Lucas Hnath comedy.